google/WebFundamentals/src/content/en/fundamentals/discovery-and-monetization/payment-request/index.md

 Shipping options can be dynamically calculated whenever a user selects or adds a new shipping address.
 You can add an event listener for the `shippingaddresschange` event, which fires on user selection of a shipping address.
 You can then validate the ability to ship to that address, calculate shipping options, and update your [`details`](https://www.w3.org/TR/payment-request/#paymentdetails-dictionary)`shippingOptions` with the new shipping options and pricing information.
 You can offer a default shipping option by setting `selected` to `true` on an option.

+Beware, if you specify `requestShipping: true`, then you must define an event listener for the `shippingaddresschange` event, even if the shipping price does not change based on the address.
+Ignoring the event will **eventually abort the payment** even if you are not making any changes.

 In order to reject an address for reasons such as non-supported region, pass `details.shippingOptions` an empty array.
 The UI will tell the user that the selected address is not available for shipping.

 <div style="clear:both;"></div>